by Dr. Lawrence Wilson

 At age 33, I lived in an apartment complex.
 A neighbor, age 28, came over one day and told me he was having some fluttering and heart palpitations.
 I suggested a development program, but he did not follow through.
 A few weeks later I came home one day and he had died in his apartment of a heart attack.

 When I was about 40, I knew a gentle Indian man, about age 52, who had a lovely family.
-He was a natural healer and did homeopathy, which is popular in India.
+He was a natural healer.
 He had no heart symptoms that I knew of.
 However, he an upsetting experience one day, had a heart attack and died.

-The husbands of two friends died quickly of a heart attack with no warning or symptoms at all.
+The husbands of two friends died quickly of heart attacks with no warning or symptoms at all.
 Both were men about 55 years old.

 Two excellent doctors who researched natural cancer therapies, Nicholas Gonzalez, MD and Harold Manner, Phd, died suddenly of heart attacks, a great loss.